ServiceNow/azimuth/docs/docs/reference/configuration/analyses/syntax.md

 :blue_circle: **Default value:** `SyntaxOptions()`

-Some thresholds can be modified to determine what is considered a short and a long sentence, as explained in [:material-link: Syntax Analysis](../../../key-concepts/syntax-analysis.md).
+Some thresholds can be modified to determine what is considered a short or a long sentence, as explained in [:material-link: Syntax Analysis](../../../key-concepts/syntax-analysis.md).

 === "Class Definition"